 The principal melody instruments at the kitchen party is the accordion and fiddle.
-In their absence came ‘The ugly stick’, a traditional Newfoundland musical instrument fashioned out of household and tool shed items.
+Moreover, in their absence came ‘The ugly stick’, a traditional Newfoundland musical instrument fashioned out of household and tool shed items.
 Typically a mop handle with bottle caps, tin cans, small bells and other noise makers.

 This tradition of household entertainment continues to thrive and remains an important part of our cultural heritage.
 On any given Saturday night across the province, makeshift jam sessions unfold in kitchens, living rooms and basements.

-In 2013, CBC Radio One’s Weekend AM hosted a transatlantic kitchen party, building on the historical connections between Bristol, England and Newfoundland and Labrador.
-Click here for the experience.
+Interestingly, in 2013, CBC Radio One’s Weekend AM hosted a transatlantic kitchen party, building on the historical connections between Bristol, England and Newfoundland and Labrador.
+Click HERE for the experience.

 Woody Island Resort

-This old-fashioned kitchen party is included with the Woody Island tour package.
+This old-fashioned kitchen party comes with the Woody Island tour package.
 Their party involves live entertainment with a guitar, an accordion, and even an ugly stick or two thrown into the mix.

-Guests are welcomed to bring along their own musical instruments and play along.
+Guests are also welcome to bring along their own musical instruments and play along.
 The audience is most often energetic with lots of dancing and singing.